THE BENEFITS OF KELP

 1. Grave’s disease.
 One must not take kelp if one has Grave’s disease or hyperthyroidism, as it can aggravate this condition.

-The reactions to taking kelp are usually healing reactions.
-They occur because kelp helps to push out mercury or one of the iodine antagonists – bromine, fluorine and chlorine.
+They occur because kelp helps to remove mercury and iodine antagonists from the body – bromine, fluorine and chlorine.
+This is an excellent effect.
 In our experience, these reactions subside after a while as the body detoxifies if one follows a development program.

-3. The brand of kelp matters.
-The reason is that some brands do not work as well.
+3. The brand of kelp supplements matters.
+Some brands do not work as well.
 They may be intentionally poisoned or have other problems.
-Ascophyllum nodosum, which is a wrack, works fine.
+Ascophyllum nodosum, which is technically a wrack, works fine.

 Safe brands of kelp, so far, are the ones listed below:

-Endomet, Solaray, Country Life, Now, Ecological Formulas, Office Gudni Gudnason, Solgar, Frontier Herbs, Monterrey Bay Herb Company, Douglas Labs and kelp from realrawfood.com.
+Endomet, Solaray, Nature's Way, Country Life, Now, Ecological Formulas, Office Gudni Gudnason, Solgar, Frontier Herbs, Monterrey Bay Herb Company, Douglas Labs and kelp from realrawfood.com.

 We do not recommend other brands of kelp.
-They are different plants and may be somewhat toxic.
-Brands that we definitely do not recommend at this time are Azure Farm and Maine Sea Coast Kelp.
-They seem to be toxic.
+They may be different plants and may be somewhat toxic.

-Kelp is a fabulous food supplement for all the following reasons:
+Kelp is a fabulous food supplement for the following reasons:

 1. A SUPERB MINERAL SUPPLEMENT